 What is the difference between ”College” & ”University”?
-Is often used as an interchangeable term in the spoken language in order to refer to the institutions of higher education causing a mere decimal of confusion for students, parents, teachers, and faculties.
+It is often used as an interchangeable term in the spoken language in order to refer to the institutions of higher education, causing a mere decimal of confusion for students, parents, teachers, and faculties.

 Although both colleges & universities offer certain courses and programs of education, there are very few key points of specific difference between the two.
 Students must be aware of such an intrinsically critical difference when making a decision to pursue higher education.

 A College is often referred to as an institution with slightly more intimate campuses accommodating a smaller number of students relatively.
 Colleges offer fewer programs and courses comparatively offered by Universities.

 Colleges are majorly private.
 So, they receive no affiliation from the state/state-owned Universities or Colleges and hence no state funding as such to encourage research in any specific field of education.
 Certain colleges might also have some strong religious or community-based affiliations.
 They provide comprehensive education to students instead of specialization in a particular subject right from the get-go.

 Colleges are smaller institutions majorly offering Bachelor’s degree courses, diploma courses, and certain other courses of associate degrees and certification.
 They focus on a specific discipline such as arts, engineering, literature, animation, health, etc.

 Colleges offer a specifically focused discipline and professional specializations in a particular field.
 Such colleges are known as technical colleges.
 They are designed to appeal to a relatively smaller group of students with a determined and undying interest in a specified field.

 A University is an educational institution offering undergraduate, postgraduate, and several other degrees of education in one place.
 The university could be a public or private institute.
 There are several programs taking place simultaneously, which provides a diverse environment for the students.